A Guide to Becoming a Neurodiversity-Affirming Helping Professional

 Step 2.
 Understand the Fundamentals of a Neurodiversity-Affirming Approach

-Once you’ve got an understanding of the underpinnings of the neurodiversity paradigm, we can then translate to what that looks like in practice.
+Once you’ve got an understanding of the underpinnings of the neurodiversity paradigm, we can then translate it to practice.
 I’ve created a list of 15 Fundamentals of a Neurodiversity-Affirming Approach for Helping Professionals.
 This list was created from:

-• observations from neurodivergent individuals on what was helpful and unhelpful for them (through my own work as a therapist and ADHD or from online neurodivergent communities)
+• observations from neurodivergent individuals on what was helpful and unhelpful for them (through my own work as a therapist and ADHD Coach supporting ADHDers and from online neurodivergent community discussion boards)

 • the work of neurodiversity advocates